 My initial proof-of-concept work is described in a technical report entitled ‘Security Vulnerabilities in Speech Recognition Systems’ which is available here.
-Experimental results from my project to date are detailed in an arXiv paper entitled “Nonsense Attacks on Google Assistant” which is available here .
+Publications from my project to date are listed below.

 Aside from my research, I am also taking the opportunity during my doctoral studies to learn practical cyber security skills.
-I have participated in several Capture the Flag competitions as a member of the Oxford Competitive Computer Security Society.
-I have also completed a short internship in penetration testing at Modux Ltd.
+I have participated in several Capture the Flag competitions and have also completed a six-month internship in penetration testing.

 I have a highly interdisciplinary academic background, holding a first degree in Latin Language and Literature (MA Hons St Andrews University 1997), and also several Master degrees (MA Asia-Pacific Studies, Leeds University 1999, MA UK, EU and US Law of Copyright and Related Rights, King’s College London 2007 (by distance learning), MSc Bioinformatics, University of Manchester 2012 (by distance learning)).

 I am fluent in German and Swiss-German, and have also studied some French, Italian and Mandarin Chinese.

 My main interest outside work is training in martial arts.
 I am also a keen swimmer, with some experience of open water swimming.